jdockerty/kindle-notes-grabber/README.md

 ```bash
 kng run
 ```
 *At present, this is setup to work with Gmail accounts (more will be added in the future).
-It is recommended to create an [app password](https://support.google.com/accounts/answer/185833?hl=en) to use as your method of signing in using the app, although using your regular password also works.*
+It is recommended to create an [app password](https://support.google.com/accounts/answer/185833?hl=en) to use as your method of signing in using the app if you have 2FA enabled.
+Otherwise using your regular password also works, but you may need to enable 'Insecure applications' to access your account, so it is recommended to have a generated app password which you can revoke at any time.*